uptake/uptasticsearch/README.md

 ### Example 1: Get a Batch of Documents <a name="example1"></a>

-The most common use case for this package will be the case where you have an ES query and want to get a data frame representaiton of many resulting documents.
+The most common use case for this package will be the case where you have an ES query and want to get a data frame representation of many resulting documents.

 In the example below, we use `uptasticsearch` to look for all survey results in which customers said their satisfaction was "low" or "very low" and mentioned food in their comments.